Klarna Launches Global Customer Authentication Platform

-STOCKHOLM, April 4, 2019 /PRNewswire/ -- Klarna, a leading global payments provider, today announced the launch of its global authentication platform - an aggregator with multiple global and local authentication solutions.
-The platform allows multinational businesses, including merchants and other banks, to provide a simple, secure and personalised customer authentication experience irrespective of market, through a one-time integration.
+Klarna, a leading global payments provider, today announced the launch of its global authentication platform a leading aggregator with multiple global and local authentication solutions.
+The platform allows multinational businesses, including merchants and other banks, to provide a simple, secure and personalized customer authentication experience irrespective of market, through a one-time integration.

 Klarna has enabled millions of customers globally to shop securely without compromising their experience through an inhouse-developed customer authentication platform.
 This platform is now made available for other businesses.
-These businesses will benefit from an easy set-up giving them instant access to a wide range of global and local authentication methods to choose from, including SMS and email one-time-passwords, local alternatives like Swedish BankID, and Klarna's self-developed global identity solutions such as bank login.
+These businesses will benefit from an easy set-up giving them instant access to a wide range of global and local authentication methods to choose from, including SMS and email one-time-passwords, and Klarna's self-developed global identity solutions such as bank login.

 Klarna's customer authentication platform enables online businesses to: